decwarorg/utexas/readme.md

 # Getting Started

-Have Git, Python, Docker Desktop, and a clone of the [utexas project](https://github.com/decwarorg/utexas) repo on your system.
+Have Git, Python, Docker Desktop, and a clone of this repo on your system.
 Start the utexas-10 container with start.py.
 On every container start the Decwar source code is restored from the SDT, compiled, linked, and installed.

     utexas % python3 start.py